Liberal democracy: Populism

-Examples of populist movements can include the 2016 Brexit Campaign.
-The role of the 'elite' in this circumstance was played by the EU and 'London centric Liberals', while the Brexit campaign appealed to Working class industries, such as fighting, agriculture and industrial, who were worse off due to EU Membership.
-This case study also illustrates the potential threat Populism can pose a Liberal Democracy with the movement heavily relying on disdain for the media.
-This was done by labeling criticism of Brexit as 'Project Fear'.
+An example of a populist movement is the 2016 Brexit campaign.
+The role of "the elite" in this circumstance was played by the European Union (EU) and "London-centric liberals", while the Brexit campaign appealed to workers in industries such as agriculture who were allegedly worse off due to EU membership.
+This case study also illustrates the potential threat populism can pose to a liberal democracy with the movement heavily relying on disdain for the media.
+This was done by labeling criticism of Brexit, as well as the economic effects of Brexit and its consequences, as "Project Fear".